 INFORMATION FOR PROSPECTIVE STUDENTS AND POSTDOCTORAL RESEARCHERS

-I currently am accepting graduate students.
-I am interested in internally motivated students and others who feel comfortable working well past the minimum target.
+I am currently not accepting NEW graduate students.
+However, I am interested in internally motivated students and others who feel comfortable working well past the minimum target.
 Please contact me if you are interested in learning more about research opportunities in my laboratory.

 Research questions in our laboratory